iobroker-community-adapters/ioBroker.device-watcher/.github/ISSUE_TEMPLATE/new-adapter-support-request.md

 Add any other context or screenshots about the adapter request here.

 **Structure JSON export**
-we need a structure JSON from Object tree as .json fromat
+we need a structure JSON from Object tree as .json format